Safety Leadership Takes a Team: Insights from Alex Hollingsworth

 Before joining South32, Alex Hollingsworth spent 16 years with Rio Tinto, one of the world’s largest and most complex mining operations.
 During his tenure, Alex rose to the position of Senior Manager of Learning and Development, a role that involved overseeing training initiatives for thousands of workers across the globe.

-Alex worked within a decentralized training model, where operational teams tailored execution to meet regional needs while adhering to global standards.
-This approach allowed Rio Tinto to maintain uniform safety practices while addressing the specific challenges of individual sites.
+To achieve this, Alex led a decentralized training model, where training operational teams partnered with operations tailored execution on identifying specific capability requirements and then delivered through a centralized framework to meet specific and local operations strategy requirements regional needs while adhering to global standards.
+This approach ensured uniform safety practices while addressing the specific challenges of individual sites, from environmental hazards to cultural and regulatory differences.

 Key responsibilities during his time at Rio Tinto included:

-• Developing Global Training Strategies:
+• Developing High-Value Training Strategies:

 Alex crafted comprehensive strategies to ensure consistency in safety and operational training across multiple continents.